 Now maybe you will say: “They are just talking about how green electric vehicles are now and they acknowledge that electric vehicles will be greener in the future.”
 But that’s not how this works.
 All the emissions per kilometer numbers that ADAC and JRL are using are based on an evaluation of the car over its entire lifetime.
 So, they really take the high emissions in the first year and use that number every following year.

 4. Use unrealistic tests for energy use

 JRL and ADAC assume a diesel vehicle uses 0.52 kWh/km or 4.7 liter per 100 km based on “research by JRL” (page 62).
-However, if we look at users documenting their real energy use in Germany on spritmonitor.de and select diesel cars sold in the last 3 years the average is 7.3 liter per km.
+However, if we look at users documenting their real energy use in Germany on spritmonitor.de and select diesel cars sold in the last 3 years the average is 6.6 liter per km.
 That’s 40% more.
 If we only compare a to a frugal Golf Diesel the realistic emission is still 5.8 liter per 100 km.

 What often happens in Europe where politicians and automakers have long enjoyed a cozy relationship is that real numbers are replaced by very unrealistic tests so politicians and carmakers can say they reduced emissions while in effect they only cheated on the test.
 Under the NEDC, real emissions where 40% higher than in the test.
 The new WLTP is also problematic.